 Highlights of Myanmar 9 days

-Luxury Myanmar Travel in a county that is a traveler's dream.
-A dramatic country that has been in the center of attention among the Indochina holiday makers.
-This is a land where holy men clad in traditional longyi are revered, thousands of ancient, religious stupas rise out of flat plains and floating-village life ebbs and flows upon Inle Lake.
+This is a land where holy men clad in traditional longyi are revered, thousands of ancient, religious stupas rise out of flat plains and floating-village life ebbs and flow upon Inle Lake.

 For a glimpse of old Indochina, there isn’t a more eye-opening destination than traveling to Myanmar, a mysterious country, which only began allowing Western travelers into its borders in recent years.